-Mobile phones and other electronic devices must be switched off in lessons and kept in students' bags.
-Using any electronic device to make calls, text, record, take pictures, etc. is banned.
-Phones etc. should, therefore, not be visible in classes.
-Any student who chooses to make use of their electronic device during a lesson can expect to receive a sanction.
-(E.g. The teacher may give one warning and if the same behaviour continues, then he/she can proceed with step 4).
+Mobile phones must be switched off and placed in the mobile phone holders at the beginning of each lesson.
+These will be retrieved at the end of the lesson.
+Students should ensure that they collect their own device and not someone else's phone.
+During a lesson, students may be given permission by the teacher to use their mobile phones for teaching and learning purposes.
+However, any other inappropriate use of the phone is forbidden (making calls, sending texts, taking pictures, recording videos, etc.) Any student who chooses to make use of their electronic device during a lesson can expect to receive a sanction.
+(E.g., The teacher may give one warning and if the same behaviour continues, then he/she can proceed with step 3).
+See separate Mobile Phone Policy.